 Healthy Babies Healthy Children

 The Healthy Babies Health Children (HBHC) program provides free in-home visits by Public Health Nurses and trained Family Visitors.
-The programs is for pregnant moms and families with young children who are having challenging or stressful life situations.
+The program is for pregnant moms and families with children from birth to school entry, who are having challenging or stressful life situations.

 Learn more about how Healthy Babies Healthy Children program supports you.

 Free parenting support

 We support parents of young children by phone, Facebook, email and a text service to get them what they need on their own terms and schedules.

 Learn more about our telephone support.